Posted on August 15, 2023 at 09:40 PM

 What to Know

-- Motorcycle thefts are up 26 percent in the U.S. since 2019, according to the National Insurance Crime Bureau (NICB).
+- Motorcycle thefts increased 7 percent in the U.S. from 2021 to 2022, according to the National Insurance Crime Bureau (NICB).

 - Motorcycle insurance is widely available, either as an endorsement to a personal automobile policy or as a stand-alone policy.

-A new report by the National Insurance Crime Bureau (NICB) shows that motorcycle thefts have increased nationwide for the second year in a row, and less than half of the nearly 52,000 motorcycles stolen in 2021 were found.
+A new report by the National Insurance Crime Bureau (NICB) shows that motorcycle thefts have increased nationwide for the third year in a row.
 If you own a motorcycle, making sure you have the right insurance coverage will help protect you financially if your ride is stolen.

-The theft of all types of motor vehicles surged in 2021, according to NICB, including motorcycles.
-The top five motorcycle manufacturers most frequently stolen include Honda, Yamaha, Kawasaki, Harley-Davidson and Suzuki.
+The top five motorcycle manufacturers most frequently stolen include Honda, Yamaha, Harley-Davidson, Kawasaki and Suzuki.

 Riders know that helmets help protect the head and leathers help protect the body, but what protects the rider if their motorcycle is stolen?
 The answer, of course, is insurance.
 It’s a good idea to ask your insurance agent or company about the right coverage to repair or replace your bike if you become a victim of motorcycle theft.